ml-logic-seminar/ml-logic-seminar.github.io/README.md

 <h2 style="text-align:center">Combinations of ML and Logic</h2>
 This online seminar series is about:
-* Testing, Analysis, Verification, and Security (TAVS) of ML systems
+* Testing, Analysis, Verification, Security and Privacy (TAVSP) of ML systems
 * Combinations of ML and Logic, e.g., NeuroSymbolic AI
 * Use of ML in logic solvers